 - Member Center

-In honor of International Human Rights Day, we are kicking off a three-part series featuring our human rights experts’ reflections on the evolving business and human rights landscape in 2017, as well as their perspectives on emerging issues we anticipate in 2018.
+This is the final post from a three-part series featuring our human rights experts’ reflections on the evolving business and human rights landscape in 2017, as well as their perspectives on emerging issues we anticipate in 2018.

 2017 overall is a year that will be remembered for two things: political turmoil and a new voice from business.
 Let us celebrate the leadership business exerted this year and use it as a springboard for positive change in 2018.